Christedge/PalmaOdfForGrandOrgue/Readme.md

 Sonus Paradisi offers a [sample set for Hauptwerk](https://www.sonusparadisi.cz/en/organs/spain/palma-st-agusti.html).
 It's not as polished as others of modern instruments.
 The intonation, tuning, and volume of the pipes is not perfect, which creates a very pleasant sound.

-In this repository you'll find an organ definition file (ODF) and additional files so you can use the sample set with [Grand Orgue]([GitHub - GrandOrgue/grandorgue: GrandOrgue software](https://github.com/GrandOrgue/grandorgue)).
-It has initially been derived from the Hauptwerk ODF by using [OdfEdit]([GitHub - GrandOrgue/OdfEdit: A tool for GrandOrgue ODF edition, and Hauptwerk to GrandOrgue ODF conversion.](https://github.com/GrandOrgue/OdfEdit)).
-A lot of editing work was done, mainly tuning the pipes and adding a Simple Jamb to make the instrument more accessible to new users.
+In this repository you'll find an organ definition file (ODF) and additional files so you can use the sample set with [Grand Orgue](https://github.com/GrandOrgue/grandorgue).
+It has initially been derived from the Hauptwerk ODF by using [OdfEdit](https://github.com/GrandOrgue/OdfEdit).
+A lot of editing work followed, mainly tuning the pipes and adding a Simple Jamb to make the instrument more accessible to new users.

 ## Installation

-* Purchase the sampleset and install it either using Hauptwerk or extract the archives manually.
+* Purchase the [sample set for Hauptwerk](https://www.sonusparadisi.cz/en/organs/spain/palma-st-agusti.html) and install it either using Hauptwerk or extract the archives manually (you'll need the folders 000352, 000353, and 000354).

 * [Download](https://github.com/GrandOrgue/grandorgue/releases) and install GrandOrgue.

-* [Download]([Release InitialRelease · Christedge/PalmaOdfForGrandOrgue · GitHub](https://github.com/Christedge/PalmaOdfForGrandOrgue/releases/tag/InitialRelease)) this release and extract it.
+* [Download](https://github.com/Christedge/PalmaOdfForGrandOrgue/releases/tag/InitialRelease) this release and extract it.

-* Put all the extracted files in place.
+* Put all the extracted files in one place.
 The structure is as follows:

 * * 000352